ryan-de-boer/DirectX12SampleCode/README.md

 https://www.h-schmidt.net/FloatConverter/IEEE754.html

 This code does not cover geometry shaders.
-If you want to learn about geometry shaders I found this code very useful.
+If you want to learn about geometry shaders I found this rain sample code very useful.
 It helped me fix the vertex output stream code problem I was having.

 https://paminerva.github.io/docs/LearnDirectX/02.D-Simple-Rain-Effect.html